Red Sox blank Yankees to earn doubleheader split

-BOSTON -- David Price pitched eight scoreless innings, Mookie Betts socked a two-run home run and the Boston Red Sox beat the New York Yankees 3-0 in the second game of Sunday's day-night doubleheader at Fenway Park.
+Price celebrated Bradley's catch emphatically, and the Fenway crowd roared and gave the center fielder a lengthy standing ovation.

+"(The reaction) actually made the hair stand up on my arm," said Red Sox right fielder Mookie Betts, who provided the bulk of Boston's offense with a two-run homer.

-Boston (52-41) salvaged a split of its four-game series with New York (47-43) after losing the first game of the doubleheader 3-0 earlier Sunday afternoon.
+Boston (52-41) salvaged a split of its four-game series with New York (47-43) after losing the first game of the doubleheader 3-0.

-With the win, the Red Sox moved three games ahead of the Tampa Bay Rays and 3 1/2 ahead of the Yankees atop the American League East.
+With the win, the first-place Red Sox moved three games ahead of the Tampa Bay Rays and 3 1/2 ahead of the Yankees in the American League East.

-Price (5-2) allowed seven hits, walked none and struck out eight.
-Craig Kimbrel, who blew his third save of the season in Saturday's 16-inning loss, pitched the ninth for his 24th save.
+Price (5-2) allowed seven hits, walked none and struck out eight in eight innings.
+Craig Kimbrel, who blew a save chance for the third time this season on Saturday in Boston's 16-inning loss, pitched the ninth for his 24th save.

-It was the first time the Yankees have been shut out this year.
+"On a night when we needed a bounce-back win, it was a big performance by David tonight," Red Sox manager John Farrell said.

+The Yankees were shut out for the first time this year.
+New York has not won any of its past nine series, its longest such streak since 1991.

+"Tough place to come and play, and we ended up 2-2," Yankees manager Joe Girardi said after a series that saw 1,377 pitches thrown in a combined time of 15 hours and 35 minutes.

-Betts finished with three hits including the homer, his team-leading 17th.
-Dustin Pedroia also drove in a run for the Red Sox and tied Nomar Garciaparra for 16th place on Fenway Park's all-time RBIs list with 380.
+Betts finished with three hits, including the homer, his team-leading 17th.
+Dustin Pedroia added two hits and drove in a run for the Red Sox, tying Nomar Garciaparra for 16th place on Fenway Park's all-time RBIs list with 380.

-Masahiro Tanaka (7-9) took the loss after pitching 7 2/3 innings, giving up three runs, seven hits and no walks while striking out nine.
+Masahiro Tanaka (7-9) took the loss after pitching 7 2/3 innings, giving up three runs, eight hits and no walks while striking out nine.

+"I thought he made one bad pitch," Girardi said of Tanaka.
+"One slider that really didn't do much.
+Besides that, he was really good."

-No Yankees batter had more than one hit, with Aaron Judge going 0-for-4 with two strikeouts.
+No Yankees batter had more than one hit, and Judge went 0-for-4 with two strikeouts.

 Betts' two-out homer in the third inning snapped a stretch of 24 consecutive scoreless innings for Boston.